EighteenZi/rocksdb_wiki/PlainTable-Format.md

 (1) Hash collisions: two or more prefixes are hashed to the same bucket

-(2) Too many Keys for one prefix: need to speed-up the look-up inside one prefix.
+(2) Too many keys for one prefix: need to speed-up the look-up inside the prefix.

 #### Format